bpetermann/angular-shopping-cart/README.md

 # Angular Shopping Cart

 This is a demo project I built to start learning Angular.
 It’s a simple shopping cart application that showcases a variety of modern Angular features such as **signals**, **services**, **routing**, and more.
-I've also followed **Atomic Design principles** for the folder structure to practice building scalable and maintainable components.
+The folder Structure follows the **Atomic Design principles**.

 ## Development server